 What is a Patient Safety Organization?

-The Patient Safety Organization (PSO) Program stems from the Patient Safety and Quality Improvement Act of 2005 (PSQIA).
+The federal Patient Safety Organization (PSO) Program stems from the Patient Safety and Quality Improvement Act of 2005 (PSQIA).
 The Act called for the creation of PSOs as a means of assessing and improving patient safety outcomes in US healthcare delivery.
 Through the law, all licensed providers are encouraged to collect and report patient safety and quality information to a listed PSO.
 In return, all data reported to the PSO are held confidential and legally protected from discovery.

-Why Choose Clarity PSO?
+Why Join Clarity PSO?

 - Federal legal privilege and confidentiality protections for any patient safety data reported to the PSO